 Your child will continue to expand their English vocabulary from peers and home every day.
 Because English is the first language for most of our CKers, the kids will regularly use this language with each other until they learn new phrases to share in Spanish.
 This is our teacher’s responsibility.
 With their teachers, the children are required and guided to use new Spanish vocabulary until it becomes natural and easier.
-This happens faster, the younger and more frequent they attend.
+This happens faster, the younger and more frequently they attend.
 Children will continue to absorb most of their English from everyday exposure to it at the store, church, library, and playgroups, but mostly from home.
 Our staff will only speak Spanish to your child unless there is a special emergency requiring English.
 When your child doesn’t understand something their teacher will rephrase, use visual aids, and/or show the child what they mean, all the while speaking to them in Spanish or any other target languages we are supporting at the time.

 20) Do you accept Flex Spending Account money or cards?

 We are happy to fill out a reimbursement form for your Flex Spending Account, but we do not accept debit or credit cards, regardless of the type of funds it connects to.
 We only accept an ACH payment from your checking account that is initiated via an email we send you.
 You then (1 time only) create a quick account with Intuit (parent corp of QuickBooks) and then future payments become a 2 click affair.
 Many of our parents use a Flex Spending Account, they just have us fill out a voucher on a monthly or quarterly or annual basis to get reimbursed from their FSA administrator.
 The forms are pretty standard in the FSA industry.
 If all our families used debit or credit cards we would pay over $24,000 annually to card processors, which doesn’t help us or your child.
 So, we avoid it.